Sometimes life is bittersweet, isn't it

 against the side of the pan-

-Biscuits with home-churned butter
+Biscuits with home-churned butter and honey

 from the bees from the hives